Prachatice: Sights

-The historic centre is formed by Velké Square and adjoining streets, and is delimited by the remains of the town walls.
-Due to the stagnation of economic life in the 17th and 18th centuries, Prachatice have many Renaissance buildings, some of then reconstructed in the Empire style.
+The historic centre is formed by the square Velké náměstí and adjoining streets, and is delimited by the remains of the town walls.
+Due to the stagnation of economic life in the 17th and 18th centuries, Prachatice has many Renaissance buildings, some of then reconstructed in the Empire style.
 Since 1981, the historic core of the town has been protected as an urban monument reservation.

-One of the main landmarks of the town centre is the Old Town Hall, a Renaissance building from 1570–1571.
-The New Town Hall was built in pseudo-Renaissance style in 1903.
+One of the main landmarks of the town centre is the Old Town Hall, a Renaissance house built in 1570–1571.
+The New Town Hall was built in the pseudo-Renaissance style in 1903.

 The Church of Saint James the Great near the square is the largest building in the historic centre.
 It is a late Gothic building first mentioned in 1359.
 Its final form was achieved by reconstructions between 1505 and 1513.

-Dolní Gate ("Lower Gate"; also called Písecká) is a preserved element of stone town fortifications, which comes from the first half of the 15th century.
+Dolní brána (lit. 'lower gate'; also called Písecká brána) is a preserved element of the stone town fortifications, which dates from the first half of the 15th century.
 The gate is from around 1527 and creates the entrance to the historic centre.